Sarah Mardini: Statements by international human rights organizations

-Mary Lawlor, UN Special Rapporteur on the Situation of Human Rights Defenders, criticized the Greek authorities' refusal to allow Mardini to be present at the November 2021 court session and said “The fact that authorities have spent more than three years investigating the case has been a deterrent to civil society working for migrant rights in Greece.”
-With regard to the accusations against Mardini and Binder, she further said: “To what have we come that we go against people who are offering solidarity?
-A guilty verdict for Ms. Mardini and Mr. Binder would be a dark day for Greece, and a dark day for human rights in Europe.”
+Mary Lawlor, UN Special Rapporteur on the Situation of Human Rights Defenders, criticized the Greek authorities' refusal to allow Mardini to be present at the November 2021 court session and said "The fact that authorities have spent more than three years investigating the case has been a deterrent to civil society working for migrant rights in Greece."
+With regard to the accusations against Mardini and Binder, she further said: "To what have we come that we go against people who are offering solidarity?
+A guilty verdict for Ms. Mardini and Mr. Binder would be a dark day for Greece, and a dark day for human rights in Europe."

-Giorgos Kosmopoulos, Senior Campaigner on Migration for Amnesty International was quoted as follows: “These trumped-up charges are farcical and should never have resulted in Sarah and Seán appearing in court.
-Today’s adjournment means that having already waited over three years, this ordeal will continue to drag on for Sarah and Seán, leaving them in limbo.
-We call for the Greek authorities to uphold their human rights obligations, and drop the charges against Sarah and Seán.”
+After the dismissal by the local court in Lesbos island on 18 November 2021, Giorgos Kosmopoulos, Senior Campaigner on Migration for Amnesty International, was quoted as follows: "These trumped-up charges are farcical and should never have resulted in Sarah and Seán appearing in court.
+Today's adjournment means that having already waited over three years, this ordeal will continue to drag on for Sarah and Seán, leaving them in limbo.
+We call for the Greek authorities to uphold their human rights obligations, and drop the charges against Sarah and Seán."
+After the dismissal of the charges on 23 January, Amnesty International was quoted referring to the larger issue of criminal accusations against human rights organisations, stating "This case is a textbook example of how the criminal justice system can be misused by the authorities to punish and deter the work of human rights defenders."

 In popular culture

 The Mardini sisters' early life and flight from Syria to Germany was described in Yusra Mardini's autobiographical book Butterfly.
 Further, Sarah and Yusra Mardini are the main characters of The Swimmers, a biographical film based on their story, directed by Sally El Hoseini and produced by Stephen Daldry; Sarah and Yusra are portrayed by real-life sisters Manal and Nathalie Issa.
 The film premiered at the Toronto International Film Festival on 8 September 2022 and released for streaming by Netflix in November 2022.

+On 10 March 2023, the German section of Amnesty International announced an 89-minute documentary film about Sarah Mardini titled Sara Mardini: Gegen den Strom (Against the current).
+Starting on 23 March 2023, the film was shown in several German cities in the presence of Sarah Mardini, Seán Binder and director Charly Wai Feldman.
+Later that year, this documentary was broadcast by German public television and the German-French channel ARTE.